calebschoepp/caleb-www/content/blog/inception_studio_weekend_reflections.md

 ### The importance of low ego

 A big ego is like a bubble around you that keeps people from getting close.
-Keep your ego low and you'll find building relationships, asking for advice, and seeking favors all easier.
+Keep your ego low and you'll find building relationships, seeking advice, and asking favors all easier.

-### Digital nomad hacker house

-I want to learn more about this.

 ## Career

+### Prioritize working with smart people

+- Smart motivated people are better.
+- Even better when they are way smarter than I am.
+- Hackathons are a good format for this - also makes ideation easier.
+- Mitch hackathon format.
+- Digital nomad hacker house - learn more about it.

 ### Engineering management and the moral imperative to have the difficult conversation